OksanaLev26/ballsGame/README.md

    qualities.

 2. Collision Detection: Balls needed to react intelligently to their environment.
 Functions were implemented to manage ball direction changes when they collided with the playing field's edges or each other.
-This realism added depth to the gameplay.

 3. Game Logic: Clicking on a green ball triggered its "popping," with the ball being removed from the game.
 Functions were created to enable this action, maintaining the game's internal state and score.